pauljickling/notes/devops/kubernetes/helm.md

 The dot `.` within the brackets signals a namespace object, and each dot separates these objects.
 The first dot is the top-most namespace for the scope.

+### Built-In Objects

+`.Release` is a built-in object.
+An object can have a single value, or multiple values delineated by the dot notation.
+Some properties of `.Release`:

+- `.Release.Name`
+- `.Release.Namespace`
+- `.Release.Service`

+Some other built-in objects include:

+- `.Values` which are passed into the template with a user defined `values.yaml` config
+- `.Chart` which contains the contents of the `Chart.yaml` config.
+- `.Files` provides access to non-special files in a chart and contains a number of helpful methods like `.Files.Get` `.Files.Lines`, and `.Files.AsSecrets`

 ### Testing a Template Config

 You can pass the parameters `--debug --dry-run` when running `helm install` to test your template rendering without actually commiting to the install.
 Note that this is not a guarantee that you have generated a valid Kubernetes configuration, it is just for sanity checks to make sure your template is rendering as intended.